 Stockholder Proposals.
-For any director nominations or any other business to be properly brought before an annual meeting by a stockholder, the stockholder must give written notice to the secretary of Amalgamated Financial (i) not later than the close of business on the 90th day, nor earlier than the close of business on the 120th day, in advance of the anniversary of the previous year's annual meeting if the meeting is to be held on a day that is not more than 30 days in advance of the anniversary of the previous year's annual meeting or not later than 60 days after the anniversary of the previous year's annual meeting; or (ii) with respect to any other annual meeting of stockholders, not earlier than the close of business on the 120th day prior to the annual meeting and not later than the close of business on the later of (A) the 90th day prior to the annual meeting and (B) the close of business on the 10th day following the first date of public disclosure of the date of such meeting.
-In the case of a special meeting, the stockholder's notice must be delivered to the secretary of Amalgamated Financial not earlier than the close of business on the 120th day prior to such special meeting or (2) the 10th day following the day on which public announcement is first made of the date of the special meeting.
+For any director nominations or any other business to be properly brought before an annual meeting by a stockholder, the stockholder must give written notice to the secretary of Amalgamated Financial (i) not later than the close of business on the 90th day, nor earlier than the close of business on the 120th day, in advance of the anniversary of the previous year's annual meeting if the meeting is to be held on a day that is not more than 30 days in advance of the anniversary of the previous year's annual meeting; or (ii) with respect to any other annual meeting of stockholders, not earlier than the close of business on the 120th day prior to the annual meeting and not later than the close of business on the 120th day prior to the annual meeting and not later than the close of business on the 120th day prior to the annual meeting and not later than the close of business on the 10th day prior to the annual meeting.
+In the case of a special meeting, the stockholder's notice must be delivered to the special meeting and not later than the close of business on the 120th day prior to such special meeting or (2) the 10th day following the day on which public announcement is first made of the date of the special meeting.
 Any such stockholder's notice must also be in the form set forth in, and contain the information required by, Amalgamated Financial's Bylaws.